metaplex-foundation/developer-hub/src/pages/core/faq.md

 The Core Asset and Collection accounts both contain on-chain data, yet both also include a `URI` attribute that points to an off-chain JSON file which provides additional data.
 Why is that?
 Can't we just store everything on-chain?
 Well, there are several issues with storing data on-chain:

 - Storing data on-chain requires paying rent.
-If we had to store everything within the Asset or Collection account, which may include long texts such as the description of an asset, it would require a lot more bytes (more bytes means more rent) and creating an Asset would suddenly be a lot more expensive.
+If we had to store everything within the Asset or Collection account, which may include long texts such as the description of an asset, it would require a lot more bytes and creating an Asset would suddenly be a lot more expensive, since storing more bytes means more rent has to be paid
 - On-chain data is less flexible.
 Once an account state is created using a certain byte structure it cannot easily be changed without potentially causing deserialization issues.
 Therefore, if we had to store everything on-chain, the standard would be a lot harder to evolve with the demands of the ecosystem.

 Therefore, splitting the data into on-chain and off-chain data allows users to get the best of both worlds where on-chain data can be used by the program **to create guarantees and expectations for its users** and off-chain data can be used **to provide standardized yet flexible information**.
 But don't worry, if you want data entirely on chain Metaplex also offers [Inscriptions](/inscription) for this this purpose.